 “The granularity of the Kochava tools helps us set the lookback windows that show us who our highest quality users are,” said Issei Shimizu, Senior Manager of User Acquisition for MobilityWare.

-But it’s the Fraud Console and Global Fraud Blacklist that they’ve come to rely on of late.
+But it’s the Fraud Console and Global Fraud Blocklist that they’ve come to rely on of late.
 The console is comprised of 13 reports on the most frequent mobile ad fraud tactics and flags any abnormal data.
 The Blocklist is a comprehensive list of known fraudulent device IDs, IP addresses and site IDs for exclusion from campaigns.

 Gaming is the largest category in the App Stores and is highly targeted by mobile ad fraudsters.
 When Kochava first began identifying fraud through a manual reporting system, MobilityWare was among its early adopters.
 MobilityWare used these reports to negotiate network make-goods on fraud that had infiltrated their campaign traffic.
 Those post-campaign negotiations helped reduce money lost to fraud, but then they saw their click volume skyrocket.

 A high click volume report earlier this year revealed a rapid and unexpected hike.
 The abnormal activity peaked in early spring with a 190% increase in click volume.
 Their Kochava account manager noticed the drastic increase and was alarmed when the volume surpassed 1 billion clicks, which added to their transactional costs.
-Kochava advised MobilityWare to enable the Global Fraud Blacklist, which uses machine learning to detect fraudulent clicks and automatically excludes them from campaigns.
+Kochava advised MobilityWare to enable the Global Fraud Blocklist, which uses machine learning to detect fraudulent clicks and automatically excludes them from campaigns.